Common questions about Agriculture, Environment and Animal Care industry placements

 In many environments, induction for industry placement students is identical to full-time staff induction.
 Many organisations have written induction programmes which could also be shared with students.

-You could also offer relevant pre-briefing information about your organisation, perhaps visiting students at their college or school before the placement.
+You could also offer relevant pre-briefing information about your organisation, perhaps visiting students at their school or college before the placement.
 For example, a poultry farmer planning to offer industry placements could provide information and standards about health and safety, biosecurity legislation and regulation, codes of practice and a summary of the end-to-end operational process.
 This could be worked into the curriculum so that students would arrive well prepared and ready to work.

 For some placements a work-taster session may well be very helpful, so the student knows what to expect.